Call for a free consultation

 For employers, these agreements help safeguard investments in staff training, trade secrets, and customer loyalty.
 For employees and contractors, understanding what the agreement restricts, and for how long, can prevent serious career and financial consequences later on.

-The Cunningham Law Firm assists clients across West Palm Beach in reviewing, drafting, and negotiating fair and enforceable non-compete agreements that protect both business interests and individual rights.
+The Cunningham Law Firm assists clients across West Palm Beach in reviewing, drafting, and negotiating fair and enforceable non-compete agreements that protect both business interests and individual rights, often providing guidance when a partnership dispute arises.

 Florida Law on Non-Compete Agreements

 Florida has some of the most employer-friendly laws in the country when it comes to enforcing non-compete agreements.
 Under Florida Statute § 542.335, these agreements are legally enforceable as long as they protect a legitimate business interest and are reasonable in their time, geography, and scope.
+Issues involving the enforcement or breach of such agreements can often lead to a commercial dispute between the parties involved.
 Because of these standards, even small differences in wording or structure can determine whether a court upholds or rejects an agreement.

 To be valid, a non-compete in Florida must satisfy several key requirements: